MohanGuo/Equivariant_Diffusion/blogpost.md

 <!-- Maybe also mention dataset considerations -->

 ## Conclusion

+**NOTE**: this is still work in progress until Thursday and subject to change depending on new results

 In conclusion, re-implementing Diffusion model and more specifically Denoising Diffusion Probabilistic Models, with an EGNN as backbone allowed us to verify the original authors claim.
 At the same time, by leveraging JAX,